-After reading the mixed reviews about the recent Batman vs. Superman film, which I have no motivation to go see, I asked myself the following question.
-Why haven’t the big budget production companies invested in telling the stories of the villains throughout these comic book turned film franchises?
+After reading some mixed reviews about the recent Batman vs. Superman film, which I have no interest in seeing, I asked myself the following question: Why haven’t big budget production companies started investing in the stories of villains throughout comic book turned film franchises?
 The FOX television series Gotham is a step in the right direction, but what about the rest of them?

 In the essence of storytelling, I’m more intrigued by how the bad guy or girl became a psychotic threat to the hero.
-I find it ironic that the majority (if not all) of the villains started out as decent human beings, but then life happened and they turned into someone who even scares themselves.
-And that inadvertently tells the audience that we all have a loose screw somewhere that can potentially make us all go crazy, which is interesting and makes for a great story.
+I find it ironic that the majority of the villains started out as decent human beings, but then life happened and they turned into someone who even scares themselves.
+That inadvertently tells the audience that we all have a loose screw somewhere that can potentially make us go crazy, which is interesting and makes for a great story.

-Nonetheless, the only theory that comes to mind regarding why we don’t see too many films starring the villains, is the fact that it may send the wrong message to the younger viewers; you know, messages that teach our kids that it’s ok to steal, hurt people, skip their vegetables and etc. Which I understand, but if the story is told the right way, I’m sure that we can find some morally sound lesson about completing your homework and going to bed on time.
+The only theory that comes to mind regarding why we don’t see too many films starring the villains is the fact that it may send the wrong message to the younger viewers.
+You know, messages that teach our kids that it’s ok to steal, hurt people, skip your vegetables, and etc. Which I understand, but if the story is told the right way, I’m sure that we can find some morally sound lesson about completing your homework and going to bed on time.